Dimikro/ASPNET5/README.md

 # ASPNET5
 ASPNET5 angular app.
-This is an hello world app.
+This is a hello world app.